nds-pfadfinden/docks_services/README.md

 On this Homepage the Maildomains can be configure.
 Every Maildomains needs a MX Record on 'mailcow.pfadfinderei.de'

+## Pfaditag Linktree

+For the Pfaditag we needed a Linktree.
+Therefore a Simple HTML Website is located here.
+In the folder ```./pfaditag24```you can find it.
+With the script install.sh the website can be installed or updated.

 # Systemd File

 All services are created as systemd services.